Qizhong-George-Guo/qizhong-guo/facilities.md

 ## Urban & Coastal Water Systems Laboratory (UCWS Lab)

-The Urban & Coastal Water Systems Laboratory (UCWS Lab) was created during the construction of Richard Weeks Hall of Engineering in 2018.
+The Urban & Coastal Water Systems Laboratory (UCWS Lab) was created during the construction of the Richard Weeks Hall of Engineering in 2018.
 I designated the laboratory as “UCWS” to reflect its expanded role, integrating the traditional **Fluid Mechanics Laboratory** with the **Hydroinformatics Laboratory** that I established in 2000.
-The space was sized and configured according to my specifications to support specific instructional and research needs.
-The facility’s infrastructure and major instrumentation—such as the hydraulic flume—were funded through university support to enhance our experimental capabilities.
+The space was sized and configured according to my specifications to support instructional and research needs.
+The facility’s infrastructure and major instrumentation—such as the hydraulic flume—were supported through university funding to enhance experimental capabilities.

-In this lab, I have used equipment for demonstrating fluid flow concepts, visualizing hydraulic processes, and exploring aspects of stormwater and environmental systems.
-The space has also supported undergraduate and graduate student research projects, laboratory demonstrations, and collaborative studies.
+Within the UCWS Lab, I have used equipment to demonstrate fluid flow concepts, visualize hydraulic processes, and explore aspects of stormwater and environmental systems.
+The space has also supported undergraduate and graduate student research projects, laboratory instruction, and collaborative studies.

 ---